-- NOTE: The HDD thermal sensor is an optional component and your computer may not ship with it. - 1.
-Follow the procedures in Before Working Inside Your Computer. - 2.
+NOTE: The HDD thermal sensor is an optional component and your computer may not ship with it.

+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the computer cover. - 3.
 Identify the HDD thermal sensor connected to the system board.

-4. Disconnect the HDD thermal sensor from the system board.
+4. Disconnect the HDD thermal sensor cable from the system board.

 5. Release the latch that secures the HDD thermal sensor.
-In this instance, the HDD thermal sensor is connected to the hard drive.
+Here, the HDD thermal sensor is attached to the hard drive.